chan2may/Automated-framework-for-secure-software-development-using-ethical-hacking/README.md

  Report is generated at the end.

 ### Automation

+* Python based.
-* We have automated docker containers and pen testing attacks using python.
+* Automated container lifecycle and pen testing attacks.
-* We will be automatically send the report via email.
+* Automated result generation and email notification.

 ## Test fuzzer locally on your host: